 Are PLR earnings subject to tax and VAT?

-Payments to non-UK residents will be subject to tax at the basic rate, under Section 536 of the Income and Corporation Taxes Act 1988.
+UK PLR payments to UK residents are made without tax deductions.
+Payment details should be declared as income in your tax return.
+For non-UK residents, payments are subject to tax at the basic rate, under Section 536 of the Income and Corporation Taxes Act 1988.

 If you have income from a source in one country and are resident in another, you may be liable to pay tax in both countries under their tax laws.
 To avoid 'double taxation' in this situation, the UK has negotiated Double Taxation (DT) treaties with more than 100 countries.

 Irish PLR payments are made without deduction of tax regardless of your country of residence.
 Any queries relating to tax and Irish PLR payments should be addressed to the Office of the Revenue Commissioners.